HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `put(data: object)`

 This will assign the provided record or data to this resource, and is called for HTTP PUT requests.
 You can define or override this method to define how records should be updated.
-The default `put` method on tables (`super.put(data)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction.
+The default `put` method on tables (`super.put(data)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction for the resource instance.

+### `patch(data: object)`

+This will update the existing record with the provided data's properties, and is called for HTTP PATCH requests.
+You can define or override this method to define how records should be updated.
+The default `patch` method on tables (`super.patch(data)`) updates the record.
+The properties will be applied to the existing record, overwriting the existing records properties, and preserving any properties in the record that are not specified in the `data` object.
+This is performed as part of the current transaction for the resource instance.

+### `update(data: object, fullUpdate: boolean?)`

+This is called by the default `put` and `patch` handlers to update a record. `put` calls with `fullUpdate` as `true` to indicate a full record replacement (`patch` calls it with the second argument as `false`).
+Any additional property changes that are made before the transaction commits will also be persisted.

 ### `delete(queryOrProperty?)`